NewSigma/Physica/README.md

 ## Design philosophy

-1. Optimal performance and scalability: No free lunch in the world.
-Though controversial, ease of use is taken secondary.
+1. Optimal performance and scalability: Balancing between performance, scalability and ease of use is a trade-off.
+In Physica, we target on performance and scalability.
+Ease of use is taken secondary.

 2. Zero overhead abstraction: Users shall not pay for what they do not need.